Fence Installation Cost

 How much maintenance a fence requires depends on the materials it's made from.

-Metal and plastic fences don't require much maintenance.
+Metal and plastic fences don't require much in the way of ongoing maintenance.
 They need little more than a quick clean when they start looking dirty, which can be easily done with a hosepipe and sponge.

-Timber fences need to be painted or sealed annually.
+Timber fences need treatment every 1–3 years depending.
+This depends on exposure and the product used, though.
 You can do this yourself with a tin of paint and a brush or sprayer.
 Paint costs between £8 and £15 per tin, with a single large tin usually being enough for around 10 panels.
 The cost to stain a fence is between £100 and £200.

 I want to create a two-level garden with paving at the bottom and a sleeper retaining wall with artificial grass on top.
 The right side has a brick wall to hold soil, but on the left, there's only a fence, so how can I build the wall without damaging it?